justincampbell/talks/make-up-your-own-hello-world.md

 type Token = String
 type Url = String

-shorten :: Url -> World -> Token
+shorten :: Url -> UrlStore -> Token
 ```

 ^
-we have to also pass in the state of the world.
+we have to also pass in the state of the world:
+in this case I'm calling it `UrlShore`.
-And then the output of our function, if it updates the world,
+And then the output of our function,
+if it updates the world,

 ---